Annuity.org content is meticulously reviewed to ensure it meets our high standards for readability, accuracy, fairness and transparency.

 Annuity.org articles are spellchecked, grammatically correct and typo-free.
 Annuity.org editors may revise content for clarity, logic, flow and meaning.
 Annuity.org only uses credible sources of information.

 This includes reputable industry sources, select financial publications, credible nonprofits, official government reports, court records and interviews with qualified experts.

-Everything you own, from your home to your car to your stamp, art or vinyl record collection, makes up your estate.
-Estate planning is essential to ensuring that you have a say in your legacy.
+Everything you own, including your bank accounts, properties, cars, stamp, art or vinyl record collections, makes up your estate.
+Estate planning is essential to ensuring that you have a say in how your estate is distributed.
 It may seem unpleasant or complicated, but a little work now will be a huge relief to your loved ones later and will likely save them thousands of dollars.

 - Hire a professional

 - Consider a living trust

 We sometimes associate the word “estate” with wealth, but the fact is that we all have an estate.
 Your estate is everything you own, all your property and possessions, and it might be more than you realize.

 - Gather statements of investments, such as stocks, bonds and CDs.